 The Quirinal did get an important role when Rome became Italy‘s capital, in 1870.

 The most important monument in the area is of course the Trevi Fountain.
 In the Via del Nazzareno a part of the aqueduct leading water to fountain is still visible.
 Interesting squares are Piazza Barberini (with the Palazzo Barberini) and the Piazza del Quirinale (with the Palazzo del Quirinale).
 The shopping street Via del Corso is one of the most famous ones of its kind.
 Another important street is the Via del Tritone.
 Santa Maria di Loreto is one of the better-known churches.
 In the old stables of the Quirinal Palace, there is a museum called the Scuderie del Quirinale.

 Staying in the Trevi district

 Because of its central position, you will hardly need public transportation when exploring the city.
 Most of the major sites are less than 30 minutes on foot from the rione Trevi and from the Piazza Venezia there are buses in all directions.
 The Barberini metro stop is located at the northern edge of the district.

-The alleys around the fountain are also characterized by the many places that offer outdoor dining.
-Note that there is not much space, however, so you might one to book a table in advance.
+The alleys around the fountain are also characterized by the outdoor dining options.
+Note that there is not much space, however, so you might want to book a table in advance.
 Accommodation can be hard to come by and is generally not cheap.
 Booking.com has an extensive list of accommodation options in the Trevi neighbourhood in Rome, from hotels and B&B’s to family apartments.